ward/run/_posts/2017-05-14-12-urenloop-and-plantentuinjogging.md

 decide to give it an extra boost up the hill.
 I know I can basically give it my all upwards since there is a slight downhill right after.
 I definitely can stay ahead of her on a downhill.
 I pass her a bit over halfway this final nasty climb and zoom off.
-The biker jokingly yells at me something along the lines of "Is that a way to treat a lady?".
+The biker jokingly yells at me:
+"Is that a way to treat a lady?".
 I just extend my arms in a shrug and continue.
 I crest the hill and cruise to the finish.
 Lapped the 7 km sign somewhere in that climb in 4:09 and the final bit (366 metre says the GPS watch) at 4:00 pace.

 ### Results

-TODO Links.

 The official results have me at 32:12, putting me as 13th overall, just under 6 minutes from the overall winner.
 Slower than the girlfriend's CR from last year as well, so I know her CR will not be broken by today's winner.
 The female winner finished in 32:24.
-The girlfriend still clocked in fifth somehow, but just over five minutes behind the female winner.
+The girlfriend still clocked in fifth somehow, but over five minutes behind the female winner.

-The GPS clocked in at 7144 metre in 32:18.
+The [GPS][stravameise] clocked in at 7144 metre in 32:18.
 The 2.8 km with the girlfriend were done at an average of 4:43 pace and 163 heart rate.
 The 4.3 km without her was at 4:23 and 180 respectively.
 All in all I felt pretty great still after the race, which was nice.

+The three old ladies at the start line finished in 52:57, 52:57, and 49:19.
+OK.

 ## Future